YAHABOT/trading-sop-v1/documents/VISION.md

 The vision is to create a tool that behaves exactly like a world-class trader’s mind: structured, self-aware, scenario-driven, and brutally accountable.
+🟪 APPENDIX — V1.1 Technical Vision (Vite Architecture Reset)

+To support the long-term direction of the Trading SOP Journal, the system must have an execution layer that is as clean, disciplined, and structured as the trading logic itself.
+The move to a Vite-based architecture reflects this principle.

+Why Vite

+The previous codebase grew organically — one giant HTML file, stacked scripts, mixed responsibilities, and hard-to-track UI logic.
+It worked in the beginning, but it was never built to scale into a multi-module trading cognition engine.

+A trader needs clarity.
+A system representing a trader’s mind needs structure.
+The rebuild gives both.

+Vite provides:

+fast hot-reload

+clean ES module structure

+predictable file imports

+future-proof JS architecture

+isolated components

+clean styling layers

+no dependency on hacky script-tag loading

+This makes it possible to scale the journal across:

+multi-step trade idea flows

+emotional chain reconstruction

+multi-add-on execution models

+scenario auto-resolution

+post-market automation

+module-to-module communication

+All without UI collapse or technical debt.

+The Architectural Mindset

+Just as the journal teaches discipline in execution, the codebase itself must enforce discipline:

+Each module is isolated.

+Each flow is deterministic.

+Each component is responsible for one behavior.

+Each field autosaves instantly.

+Each module loads itself and nothing else.

+No single file becomes a dumping ground.

+No component leaks into another module’s logic.

+The new architecture mirrors the cognitive flow of a trader:

+Preparation

+Observation

+Decision

+Execution

+Review

+Each phase becomes its own logical unit in the codebase, with its own responsibilities and boundaries.

+Strategic Purpose

+This rebuild isn’t just about clean code.
+It’s about preparing the system for a long-term evolution:

+PDF generation

+pattern detection

+emotional reconstruction

+scoring engines

+habit analytics

+replay mode

+cross-day linking

+future mobile app

+The Vite reset transforms the journal from a “single-page tool” into an expandable system — the foundation for a full trading OS.

+The Principle Behind V1.1

+A trader’s mind must be structured.
+A trader’s journal must be structured.
+A trader’s software must be structured.

+This architectural rebuild makes sure all three are aligned.